 There is no requirement for Ontario/Canada work experience.
-However, an applicant for registration must have met the education requirement within the two years immediately preceding the application or, within that two-year period have been practising as an RT.
-In addition, an applicant from an unregulated jurisdiction registering under the Mutual Recognition Agreement must currently demonstrate that they have worked for 720 hours in the host jurisdiction.
+However, an applicant for registration must have met the education requirement within the two years immediately preceding the application or, within that two-year period have been practicing as an RT.
+In addition, an applicant from an unregulated jurisdiction registering under the Labour Mobility Policy must currently demonstrate that they have worked for at least 750 hours in the host jurisdiction.